 The Rappahannock Nature Camp (or Rapp Nature Camp) is a newly established nonprofit organization.
 It was established August 17, 2016 and certified as 501(c)(3) September 16, 2016.
-However, it has offered a one-of-a-kind education experience for Rappahannock County children for 30 years and has been called “a Rappahannock County treasure” by parents of campers.
+However, it has offered a one-of-a-kind education experience for Rappahannock County children for over 32 years and has been called “a Rappahannock County treasure” by parents of campers.
 Some of these parents are themselves former campers.

 Rapp Nature Camp was one of at least eight “Natural History Day Camps” established in 1986 as part of a regional environmental education program initiated by the Piedmont Environmental Council; it has been in continuous operation since that time.
 The camp’s new independent organization is our first step towards establishing longer term stability and opportunities for expansion.